How can you tell a real order from a fraud? You’ll know the answer after learning three ways to detect fake gift basket orders.

 If you believe that this is a real sale, think again.

 This email order is fake.
 Three ways to detect fake gift basket orders, as shown in this example are:

 - Incorrect punctuation

 Not everyone around the world writes perfectly or understands punctuation.
 However, such communication as you see above screams “don’t fulfill this order.”
 You can understand how important it is, when you start your gift basket business, to be aware of this fact.

 Watch your time uncovering the facts

-Such emails were frequent in the early 2000s, and unfortunately, some gift basket designers allowed these fake communications to waste valuable time, taking them away from real business.
+Similar emails were frequent in the early 2000s, and unfortunately some gift basket designers allowed these fake communications to waste their valuable time, taking them away from real business.

 Online discussions featured one designer asking others for their opinions about the communication before she learned the truth and discarded the fake order.

 Some designers shared their responses to the email, asking for a detailed account of what the criminal wanted and how they expected to pay.

 While you can spend time doing the same, the wise choice is to delete the email and take action on marketing to prospects and customers who are true buyers.